ankitects/anki-changes/README.md

 - Don't log card resets when exporting.
 - Fix congrats screen not showing when learning cards were due soon.
 - Updated bundled lame and mpv on Windows and Mac builds.
-- Other fixes and improvements, with thanks to Henrik, Rumo, Abdo, Arthur, Guillem, Meredith, Gustavo and Daniel.
+- Other fixes and improvements, with thanks to Henrik, Rumo, Abdo, Arthur, Guillem, Meredith, Gustavo, and Daniel.

 ## Changes in 2.1.38